-While we hope that your trip is relaxing and worry-free, we remind you that situations may arise before departure or during your trip over which you have no control.
+While we hope that your trip is relaxing and worry-free, we'd like to remind you that situations may arise before departure or during your trip that are out of your control.
 Having travel insurance can be a valuable asset.

 All vessels have VHF radios and cell phones.
 You can of course bring along your own cell phone (please check with your provider that you have roaming capability in the area you are visiting).
 Many of the yachts also have wireless internet available on-board available for guest's use.